 Don Brezinski, vice president of Institutional Advancement, oversees both the Dorothy S. Rogers Career Development Center and Alumni Engagement.
 Brezinski says that the moment a prospective student begins to consider Southern New Hampshire University, he or she will understand the power of the SNHU network.
 "The Gustafson Center houses our triumvirate of student success, and the synergy between these departments is something we want all students to be able to access and leverage."

 Dr. Richard A. Gustafson served as the institution's fourth president, from 1987 until 2003.
 During his presidency, Gustafson was charged by the Board of Trustees with improving academic rigor and building financial strength through prudent management of limited resources.
 What he accomplished was so much more.

 Gustafson focused on improving the quality of students' educational experience after years of rapid enrollment growth and program proliferation.
 He listened to feedback from faculty, administration, staff and students and took steps to create a more productive, engaged community with centralized locations and resources.
 He helped the institution revise its mission statement to define itself as an academic community with an entrepreneurial spirit that embraced both traditional and nontraditional learners around the world - tenets that still hold true today.

-Thanks to Gustafson's vision and guidance, academic quality became a top priority, the campus grew tremendously, and distance learning (the precursor to the College of Online and Continuing Education) was introduced.
+Thanks to Gustafson's vision and guidance, academic quality became a top priority, the campus grew tremendously, and distance learning (the precursor to the College of Online and Continuing Education, now SNHU Online) was introduced.
 The institution was approved for university status and changed its name from New Hampshire College to Southern New Hampshire University.